Health Benefits of Red Light Therapy: Legit or Hype?

 One study on patients suffering from the effects of fibromyalgia found a remarkable reduction in pain, muscle spasms, morning stiffness, and the number of total tender points after treatments with low-level laser therapy.10

 Our brains use more energy than any of our other organs—accounting for up to 20%.
 MRI scans prove that NIR light photons penetrate the skull, increasing the blood flow to the brain as well as spurring the mitochondria to produce more ATP.

 The result is that we possess more clarity and sharper thinking skills.

 Even patients with traumatic brain injuries and PTSD (post-traumatic stress disorder) have benefited from light therapy.
 One study found patients with chronic brain injuries showed gains in verbal learning, memory, better sleep, and fewer PTSD symptoms following red and NIF light therapy.
 11

 5. Reduces depression and anxiety.

 Light therapy has been used for seasonal depression for decades.
-I know I certainly feel better after spending time in the sun’s warming rays.
-But can this type of light have an affect on those that suffer from year-round anxiety and depression?
+I know I certainly feel better after spending time in the sun’s warming rays (sunlight does contain red and NIR lightwaves).
+But can concentrated red light have an affect on those that suffer from year-round anxiety and depression?